peter-evans/create-pull-request/docs/examples.md

 ### Keep a fork up-to-date with its upstream

-This example should not be run in the fork itself because committing anything to the fork's default branch would cause it to differ from the upstream.
-Create a new repository where this workflow will run.
+This example is designed to be run in a seperate repository from the fork repository itself.
+The aim of this is to prevent committing anything to the fork's default branch would cause it to differ from the upstream.

 In the following example workflow, `owner/repo` is the upstream repository and `fork-owner/repo` is the fork.
 It assumes the default branch of the upstream repository is called `master`.